 About the award

 New Zealand food and beverage production is full of outstanding people who demonstrate a positive contribution to food safety in New Zealand.
-We want to highlight their work now more than ever.
+Highlighting their work celebrates the positive impact they make.

-Sponsored by New Zealand Food Safety, the Significant Contribution to Food Safety Award is part of the New Zealand Institute of Food Science and Technology (NZIFST) Awards.
+Sponsored by New Zealand Food Safety, the Significant Contribution to Food Safety Award is part of the New Zealand Institute of Food Science and Technology (NZIFST) Food Industry Awards.

 Nominations and eligibility

-Fields of achievement included but were not limited to:
+Fields of achievement include but are not limited to:

 - building and maintaining an effective food safety culture (such as staff engagement, leadership, or continual improvement)